airbr/webdev-jeopardy/readme.md

 [The corresponding Trello for this game is contained at the following URL](https://trello.com/b/FtyjyTlm/wdi-project-1-jeopardy-beau-murrah)

-See the Trello for more detailed consideration of the games design.
+See the Trello for more detailed consideration of the games design and evidence of the games production.

 The game is hosted on Github at the following URL: